 The plan review time frame is a maximum time frame.
 The city's standard turnaround goals remain the same.

 A permit is issued once plans are approved and permit fees are paid.
-Failure to obtain a permit withing 180 days of submitting plans requires the resubmission of the plans and payment of the appropriate plan review fees.
-Prior to the plan review experation date, the Chief Development Officer may grant a one time 180-day extension depending on the relationship of the plans to the current codes, and depending on whether or not any required DRB approval has expired.
+Failure to obtain a permit within 180 days of plan approval will require the resubmission of the plans and payment of the appropriate plan review fees.
+Prior to the plan review expiration date, the Chief Development Officer may grant a one-time 180-day extension depending on the relationship of the plans to the current codes and depending on whether or not any required DRB approval has expired.